Digital Signatures Explained: Discover Important Details, Benefits, and Practical Advice

 FAQs – Common Questions About Digital Signatures

-A digital signature uses encryption for security and verification, while an electronic signature is a broader term that includes any digital method of signing, such as typing a name or clicking a checkbox.
+A digital signature uses encryption for security, while an electronic signature is a broader term that includes any digital method of signing.

 Are digital signatures legally valid?

-Yes, digital signatures are legally recognized in many jurisdictions, provided they meet certain security and authentication standards.
+Yes, they are legally recognized in many regions if they meet required security and authentication standards.

-Digital signatures are extremely difficult to forge because they rely on cryptographic keys.
-Any tampering with the document invalidates the signature.
+They are extremely difficult to forge because they rely on cryptographic keys, and any tampering invalidates the signature.

 Do digital signatures expire?